 Note: The apps listed below largely offer their services in the USA.
 A few, like Branch, may be present in other markets, but their services and rates may differ significantly.
 Do your research before signing up.
 If you are in India and looking to receive money from relatives in the US, check out how you can transfer money from the US to India using Google Pay.

-Brigit is one of the best and most popular cash advance apps like Dave, offering small paycheck advances of up to $250.
+Brigit is one of the best and most popular apps like Dave where you can borrow money, offering small paycheck advances of up to $250.
 It doesn’t charge interest on the loan itself, but you will have to pay a hefty monthly membership of $9.99.
 It is significantly more than the paltry $1 charge you pay for Dave, but it does offer free account monitoring services.
 That will include budgeting tools to help analyze your earnings and spending habits.